Compulsed/lineagedb/README.md

     - Specify IP to bind
 - Turn index into a class
 - Tests
+- Create a 'storage engine' abstraction.
+At the moment this is the responsibility of the transaction manager

 **Current Performance**
 - ~1-2ms for a create call